laravel/docs/validation.md

 Laravel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
 Within this file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

-In addition, you may copy this file to another translation language directory to translate the messages for your application's language.
+In addition, you may copy this file to another language directory to translate the messages for your application's language.
 To learn more about Laravel localization, check out the complete [localization documentation](/docs/{{version}}/localization).

+> **Warning**
+> By default, the Laravel application skeleton does not include the `lang` directory.
+If you would like to customize Laravel's language files, you may publish them via the `lang:publish` Artisan command.

 <a name="quick-xhr-requests-and-validation"></a>
 #### XHR Requests & Validation